[This is a guest post by Kevin Hilton.]

 However, our bodies rely on the 24-hour clock known as the circadian rhythm.

-One of this internal clock’s responsibilities is to manage when we feel awake and sleepy.
+One of these internal clock’s responsibilities is to manage when we feel awake and sleepy.
 The circadian rhythm commands the body to be fully awake and reach peak cortisol levels at around 8 to 9 o’clock in the morning.

 And if you drink coffee at ‘round about the same time, you get diminishing returns.
 Your body is about to perk up anyway!
 So instead, get your caffeine fix at around 10 to 11 o’clock when wakefulness dips, or around 1 to 2 in the afternoon when midday sleepiness strikes.